Secrets to Long Lasting Eyelash Extensions — Aftercare Guide

 Lash curlers are big no-no’s as well!
 The extensions are already created with a beautiful curl, so attempting to enhance this further using a curler will weaken the adhesive, and effectively shorten the life of the extensions.

-4. Can I use oil-based products on lash extensions?
+4. Can I use oil-based products?

 Tell your clients to use oil-free cleansing products to gently clean their face, including the area around the eyes.
 However, it’s actually best not to wear eye make-up at all with lash extensions, if possible.

-5. Can I sleep on my face with lash extensions?
+5. Can I sleep on my face?

 Not recommended.
 If your client sleeps on their face, this can place severe tension on the lashes.
 For this very reason, those who prefer sleeping on one side often find that one eye loses more lashes than the other.